Prep Time: 20 minutes | Cook Time: 15 minutes | Total Time: 35 minutes | Servings: 4

 Introduction

-Want that perfect restaurant-style black pepper chicken at home?
+Want that perfect restaurant-style Black Pepper Chicken at home?
 This recipe delivers juicy tender chicken with a zesty peppery flavor that’s better than takeout.
 The secret lies in freshly ground black peppercorns and a few simple ingredients you likely already have.
+Unlike my Crispy Bang Bang Chicken that brings the heat with spicy mayo, this Black Pepper Chicken focuses on the rich, aromatic flavor of freshly ground pepper.

 Equipment & Ingredients